haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-# From BPRE0, 1A65BA:
+# From BPRE0, 161B4A:
-preparemsg <1A54E1>
+preparemsg <1762D7>
 {
-Okay, I'll take your POKéMON for a
+[player] obtained a LAPRAS from
-few seconds.
+the SILPH employee!
 }
 ```
 Notes: